top of page

 This RoutingView is only responsible for containing the SwiftUI navigation APIs and utilizing the Router object to build views.

-Moving navigation logic to the Router
+Moving navigation logic to the Router for separation of concerns

 The Router object is responsible for acting as the gateway to navigation for individual views.
 It contains the @Publshed properties that the RoutingView observes to trigger the appropriate navigation action.